Writing on the Bean - Morenci student writings

 Bean Creek Writing

 At Bean Creek I saw a crayfish.
 It was about 4 inches long.
-When I picked it
+When I picked it up it squirmed.
+It had a lobster-like tail with two pinching claws.
+It was a dark reddish orange.
+It was ugly.

 --Katie Hollstein